Setting Up a Closed Mode Flex Station

 Do one of the following:

-1. If you also want automatic logon of a default Desigo CC user, you can configure this now: See Configuring a Flex Station With Default User.
+4. If you also want automatic logon of a default Desigo CC user, you can configure this now: See Configuring a Flex Station With Default User.

-(This configuration will only work with an identified Flex Client).
+(This configuration will only work with an identified Flex client).

 NOTE: In case of an identified client, make sure there is a copy of the .PFX host certificate file available on the Flex computer.
 You will need it in a later step.
 This is the same certificate, Issued to the Flex station, that you imported into the Current User\Personal store during the identified client configuration.
 You must also know the password of this .PFX host certificate.
 This is the password that you provided when creating the certificate in SMC, and which you used to import the certificate into the Flex station.

-Install and prepare the Flex desktop app
+Install and Prepare the Flex Desktop App

 1. Log on as Administrator to the computer where you want to install closed mode.

-In particular, when you first start up the app, for the initial security settings, do the following:
+In particular, when you first start up the desktop app, for the initial security settings, do the following:

 Once you do this the dialog should no longer appear next time.